digitalheir/probabilistic-earley-parser-javascript/README.md

 todo

 ## Some notes on implementation
+Written in TypeScript, compiled to ES5 UMD modules.

 The probability of a parse is defined as the product of the probalities all the applied rules.
 Usually, we define probability as a number between 0 and 1 inclusive, and use common algebraic notions of addition and multiplication.